 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you may still need to replace it eventually.

-The HP OfficeJet 250's printing speed is bad.
+The HP OfficeJet 250's printing speed is bad, whether you print when it's plugged in or on battery.
 It prints black-only text documents very slowly, and color documents are slightly slower.
-Also, there's no automatic duplex printing, and we couldn't get the printer to notify us when to flip and reinsert the page.
-On the upside, it prints photos very quickly.
+Our test results in the review show the printing speed when the printer is plugged in; over battery, we received a speed of 1 PPM for both black-only and color documents.
+The first page took 37.8 seconds to print.
+Also, it can't automatically print double-sided, and we couldn't get the printer to notify us when to flip and reinsert the page.

 The HP OfficeJet 250 has great connectivity options.
 You can connect to it wirelessly either via Wi-Fi Direct or by setting it up with your home's wireless router.
 It also supports Apple AirPrint and Mopria Print Service if you want to print from your device without installing printer drivers.
 Unfortunately, it doesn't support Bluetooth printing.

-The HP OfficeJet 250 has a decent mobile app.
-You can print photos and PDFs directly from the app, as well as adjust the color and contrast settings for a scan.
+You can use the HP Smart app to print photos and PDFs directly from your phone or tablet, as well as adjust the color and contrast settings for a scan.
 You can also verify ink levels and buy more cartridges.
+On the iOS version only, you can also print other common file types.